Exterior of the Taylorian against a blue sky

 Supervision

 The allocation of graduate supervision for this course is the responsibility of the Faculty of Medieval and Modern Languages and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Faculty of Medieval and Modern Languages.
 You might expect to see your supervisor once a fortnight in the early stages of your research, and less often as you become more independent.
-Your supervisor will also expect to stay in touch with you outside the eight weeks of full term.
-Graduate students may attend any lecture and most seminars in the faculty, some of which are specifically directed at doctoral students.
+Your supervisor may also expect to stay in touch with you outside the eight weeks of full term.

 Assessment